JonArbell/phish-alert-overview/README.md

   - JavaScript handles core functionalities and interactions.

 #### 🔧 Backend (Spring Boot - Java)
+  - Handles API requests and processes responses.
-  - Manages secure communication with external APIs.
+  - Communicates with external services and forwards data to the frontend and Arduino.

 #### ⚡ Caching (Caffeine Cache)
   - Enhances performance by storing frequently accessed data in memory.